Chase Sapphire Preferred® Card Benefits & Review for 2023

-Through March 2022, Sapphire Preferred cardholders earn 5x points (2x points for travel plus an additional 3x) on Lyft rides.
+Through March 2025, Sapphire Preferred cardholders earn 5x points per dollar spent (2x points for travel plus an additional 3x) on Lyft rides.
 Uber rides and other rideshare services continue to earn 2x points, so Lyft is the clear choice for maximizing points.
 If you are a frequent Lyft rider, consider the Chase Sapphire Reserve instead.
-It provides a free Lyft Pink membership as well as 10x points on rides.
+It provides 10x points on rides.

-Pay Yourself Back Program (Points Are Worth 25% More)
+Pay Yourself Back Program (Points Are Worth Up to 25% More)

-With many people still reluctant to travel because of COVID-19, Chase recently introduced the Pay Yourself Back Program.
-Sapphire Preferred cardholders can redeem points at 1.25 cents per point for purchases made at grocery stores, home improvement stores, and restaurants through April 30, 2021.
-The 1.25 cents per point redemption equals the amount you get through Chase Dining and booking travel through the Ultimate Rewards portal.
+Sapphire Preferred cardholders can redeem points at 1.25 cents per point for purchases made at select charities through December 31, 2023.
+The 1.25 cents per point redemption equals the amount you get booking travel through the Ultimate Rewards portal.

 Eligible purchases made in the previous 90 days qualify for a statement credit worth 1.25 cents per point.
-For example, a $100 restaurant charge would only require 8,000 points as opposed to 10,000 points.
-A $500 home improvement store charge would only require 40,000 points as opposed to 50,000 points.
+For example, a $100 eligible charity charge would only require 8,000 points as opposed to 10,000 points.
+A $500 eligible charity charge would only require 40,000 points as opposed to 50,000 points.

 The Vacationer Tip